kubism-io/charts/index.md

 {{ site.description }}

-You can add this repository to your local helm configuration as follows :
+You can add this repository to your local helm configuration as follows:

 ```console
 $ helm repo add {{ site.repo_name }} {{ site.url }}